MARIA LOURDES V. LIPARDO Profile

 Far East to Middle East Cuisines

 Cooking is an art.
 It needs practice to polish culinary skills.
 Interest, self-confidence, patience, common sense and creativity are the main ingredients to succeed in this field.
 I started cooking at the age of 10.
 My mother was sick one day when I decided to cook for my family our native Filipino dish.
 When my mom tasted it, she was amazed that I could cook at the very young age.
 By that incident, I was motivated to explore in cooking.
 I grew up in the South East Asia (Philippines) where I was exposed to Filipino, Chinese and Western cuisines.
-My husband encouraged me to cook traditional Pakistani/Indian dishes.
+My Pakistani friends encouraged me to cook traditional Pakistani/Indian dishes.
 On the other hand, during my momentous time in Riyadh, KSA, Aunt Munawar, wife of Dr. Obaidullah (former doctor of the Late King Faisal), introduced me some mouth-watering Indian and Middle Eastern cuisines.

 - FOREIGN CUISINES FROM FAR EAST TO MIDDLE EAST (MARIA LOURDES V. LIPARDO-AYUB)